-Two second-half goals from the Liverpool man were enough to sink the Peruvian resistance, and send Uruguay into the Copa final for the first time since 1999
+Two second-half goals from the Liverpool man were enough to sink the Peruvian resistance, and send his side into the final of the competition for the first time since 1999

 Suarez hit twice in five minutes to all but settle the game in the opening stages of the second half, taking him level top-scorer for the tournament with Sergio Aguero, on three goals.

 Peru's task to turn their fortunes around was made even harder when captain Juan Manuel Vargas was expelled for a vicious elbow, but Sergio Markarian's team will go out with their heads held high after a gutsy display.

 The game started at a great pace, with neither side willing to give an inch in front of their vociferous supporters.
 The result was an impressive quantity of fouls, and Victor Yotun found his way into the referee's notebook after just one minute.

 Suarez found himself with an excellent chance after a free kick, but the Liverpool man shot high and wide.
 Raul Fernandez then turned himself into the Peru hero with 15 minutes gone, twice denying Alvaro Pereira at his feet when a goal looked certain.

 Peru were by no means second-best, however, and halfway through the first period they had a glorious chance.
 Vargas' cross flashed invitingly out of the reach of Fernando Muslera, but neither Paolo Guerrero nor Luis Advincula could get a touch with two despairing lunges and the ball ran harmlessly out of play.